 The ideal sub-surface for the SofTILE® KrosLOCK system is properly cured concrete or asphalt.
-The KROSLOCK system was also designed to be installed over a properly leveled and compacted sub base of 4 to 8 inches of aggregate of the correct size, type and consistency, followed by a minimum 1 inch layer of properly leveled and compacted (1/4 inch minus) "chip & dust" or "granite or limestone screenings".
+The KROSLOCK system was also designed to be installed over a properly leveled and compacted sub base of 3 to 4 inches of aggregate of the correct size, type and consistency, followed by a minimum 1 inch layer of properly leveled and compacted (1/4 inch minus) "chip & dust" or "granite screenings".

 Due to the importance of proper sub-base preparation, SofSURFACES® has created this separate instructional guide specifically addressing the correct sub-surface preparation techniques required to obtain a surface suitable for a tile installation.
-Your architect or civil engineer can provide you with proper drainage and base preparation details based on your local conditions.